avalanche-strategy/D2D/README.md

 ```

 ### 🧹 Clean Up / Uninstall
-After you have finished testing or using the package you may want to:
+After you have finished testing or using the package, you may want to:
 1. Uninstall `d2d`:
 ```bash
 pip uninstall d2d